Keep Up With McLean!

 Receive the latest news in your inbox each month.

 As of 2017, the following standardized tables of admissions, support, and initial placement data are required for all APA-accredited internship program websites.
-The Clinical Psychology Internship Training Program tables are updates annually.
+The Clinical Psychology Internship Training Program tables are updated annually.

 |Internship Program Admissions|

-McLean Hospital/Harvard Medical School doctoral clinical psychology internship applicants are expected to be enrolled in either an APA or CPA accredited clinical or counseling psychology doctoral program and will have completed their programs required pre-internship course work, as well as have an approved dissertation proposal prior to the start of the internship year (i.e., July 1, 2019).
+McLean Hospital/Harvard Medical School doctoral clinical psychology internship applicants are expected to be enrolled in either an APA- or CPA- accredited clinical or counseling psychology doctoral program and will have completed their programs required pre-internship coursework, as well as have an approved dissertation proposal prior to the start of the internship year (i.e., July 1, 2020).
 The applicant should also have participated in a minimum of 500 supervised practicum hours (direct contact intervention hours) obtained in two or more different practicum sites.
 No minimum number of direct contact assessment hours is required.
 In addition, they must have achieved a high level of academic accomplishment along with a strong track record of research productivity including refereed journal publications and presentations at national scientific meetings.

-It is anticipated that there will be seven full-time funded intern positions available for the 2019-2020 academic year.
-The Adult Psychopathology Track will have six positions that focus on the treatment of adults with a full spectrum of behavioral health issues.
-The Adolescent Psychopathology Track will have one position that focuses on the treatment of adolescents with a wide range of mental health disorders.
+It is anticipated that there will be seven full-time funded intern positions available for the 2020-2021 academic year.
+The Adult Psychopathology Track will have six positions that focus on the treatment of patients with a full spectrum of behavioral health issues.
+The Adolescent Psychopathology Track will have one position that focuses on the treatment of patients with a wide range of mental health disorders.

 Our doctoral clinical psychology internship strives to develop its interns’ competencies in a wide range of empirically supported treatments that can be effectively utilized with a full spectrum of mental health disorders in an active tertiary care environment.
 While behavior therapy, cognitive behavior therapy, dialectical behavior therapy, acceptance and commitment therapy, and motivational interviewing orientations are most prevalent, there are opportunities to receive supervision in a variety of biopsychosocial perspectives.
 Our objective is to develop professional psychologists who epitomize the scientist-practitioner model.